skjuhell/nd00333-capstone-master/starter_file/README.md

 ## General Set Up <a name="setup"></a>
 Before we either apply Automated ML or tune hyperparamteres for a keras model, the following steps are required:
-- Import all needed dependencies
-- Set up a Workspace and initialize an experiment
-- Create or attach a compute resource (VM with cpu for automated ML and VM with gpu for hyperdrive)
-- Load csv file and either register data set in the *Dataset* section or read directly to the notebook
-- Initialize AutoMLConfig / HyperDriveConfig object
-- Submit experiment
-- Save best model
-- Deploy and consume best model (either for the automated ML or hyperdrive run)
+For this project, the initial steps involve importing all the necessary dependencies and setting up a Workspace while initializing an experiment.
+To optimize computational resources, it's crucial to create or attach specific compute resources—employing a VM with a CPU for automated ML and HyperDrive.
+Data preparation includes loading the CSV file, with the option to either register the dataset in the Dataset section or read it directly into the notebook.
+Subsequently, one must initialize the AutoMLConfig/HyperDriveConfig object, submit the experiment for processing, and save the best model acquired during the experiment.
+The final stages revolve around deploying and consuming the best model, whether it stems from the automated ML or HyperDrive run.
+This comprehensive approach ensures a systematic and efficient workflow throughout the project.

 ## Automated ML <a name="automl"></a>